DECARBONISING THE MODERN WORLD.

 15-45% increased food security

-In May 2024, Aftrak was named the $1 million Grand Prize winner of the Milken-Motsepe Prize in Green Energy and continues to benefit communities through its cost-effective technology for sustainable food production.
+In May 2024, Aftrak was named the $1 million Grand Prize winner of the Milken-Motsepe Prize in Green Energy and its cost-effective technology for sustainable food production is set to benefit the communities that most need it.

 HOW IS OFF-GRID COOKING AFFECTING COMMUNITIES?